About Prosper

 In the first half of 2023 our time was spent evaluating the impact of our second pilot cohort, working with several HEI partners to support early use of Prosper and drawing together all of our learning and feedback to create the new Prosper portal with web design agency Feel Created.

 We are always looking to improve the Prosper approach in order to be as useful as possible to our audiences.
-If you would like to get involved or have feedback for us, please get in touch please get in touch prosper.postdoc@liverpool.ac.uk
+If you would like to get involved or have feedback for us, please get in touch prosper.postdoc@liverpool.ac.uk

 Prosper would not have been possible without the funding, input and contribution of a lot of people.
 We’d like to take the opportunity to thank them.

-To discover more about our cohorts and the Prosper journey watch our collection of videos.
+To discover more about our pilot cohorts and the Prosper journey watch some of the videos over on our comms toolkit page.